-While DAA may act to elevate endogenous production of hormones/growth factors like testosterone, growth hormone (GH), and insulin-like growth factor 1 (IGF-1), don’t expect supplementation with this supplement to produce significant results in terms of performance and physique enhancement.
+While DAA may act to elevate endogenous production of hormones and growth factors like testosterone, growth hormone (GH), and insulin-like growth factor 1 (IGF-1), don’t expect supplementation to produce significant results in terms of performance and physique enhancement.

 Moreover, the side effects of DAA use may well be a deal-breaker for many individuals.

 Read on as we take a look at the science behind DAA and its use for boosting testosterone levels.

 It should also be noted that aspartic acid and its base, aspartate, are biologically identical in many regards so the acronym ”DAA” will refer to both forms.

 Production of Testosterone, GH, and IGF-1 in Males